Brain imaging, telehealth studies promise better stroke prevention and recovery

 Telerehab: NIH funded a study on delivering patient rehabilitation care via a computer or mobile device in the person’s home.
 A lot of people don’t get rehabilitation services because they’re very expensive.
 We still need to do more trials with more people, but so far, we have shown that telerehabilitation is no worse than getting rehab at a facility.

 Additional blood thinner: Another recent study, the POINT trial, tested whether it was effective to give high-risk stroke patients two blood thinners instead of one.
 This could be as simple as giving aspirin and another blood thinner.
 Previous studies showed that two blood thinners could cause a bleeding problem.
-But the POINT trial found that two blood thinners lowers the risk of recurring stroke.
+But the POINT trial found that two blood thinners lower the risk of recurring stroke.
 And though there was a small increased risk of mostly gastrointestinal bleeding, the second blood thinner can be safely stopped after a few weeks when it is most needed.

 What does the future look like for preventing and treating strokes?